Book Review: The Evangelicals: The Struggle to Shape America by Frances Fitzgerald (Book Review)

 Genres: Church and State, American history, Christian Church History

-This detailed history shows the evolution of Christian Protestants and the development of its evangelical segment.
+Book Review: The Evangelicals is a book showing how the Evangelicals have worked to shape America.
+This detailed history shows the evolution of Christian Protestants and the development of their evangelical segment.
 It outlines the developments of Christians and how they thought and organized in America from the eighteenth century through to the present.

 A Recurring Cycle of Division and Faith